Battle of Passo Fundo

-The Battle of Passo Fundo was a military engagement fought between forces of the First Brazilian Republic and various military units affiliated with the Federalist Revolution.
+The Battle of Passo Fundo or the Battle of the Pulador was a military engagement fought between forces of the First Brazilian Republic and various military units affiliated with the Federalist Revolution.
 The battle, which was fought on 27 June 1894 along the Passo Fundo River (in the state of Rio Grande do Sul), was the largest battle of the Federalist Revolution.
 It ended in a victory for the Brazilian Republic.